 - How to calculate Paid-up capital

 A company that needs to issue shares should keep in mind the authorized capital.
-Now, according to this authorized capital, it needs to issue shares which should always be less than or equal to the authorized share capital.
+Now, according to this authorized capital, it needs to issue shares that should always be less than or equal to the authorized share capital.
 This is called Paid-up capital.

-The pumped in money by the investors to run the business is called paid-up/paid in capital.
+The pumped in money by the investors to run the business is called paid-up/paid-in capital.

-Sources of Paid up capital
+Sources of Paid-up capital

 The paid-up capital consists of 2 sources which are: